Arnulf Meffle

 Arnulf Meffle (born 1 December 1957) is a former West German handball player who competed in the 1984 Summer Olympics.

 He was a member of the West German handball team which won the silver medal.
 He played all six matches and scored fourteen goals.

+He also represented Germany at the 1978 World Men's Handball Championship, where Germany won gold medals.

+He joined Racing Club Strasbourg in 1987 as only the second German expatriate professional handball player ever, behind Erhard Wunderlich.